coderarjob/meghaos-x86/docs/notes/coding_style.md

 2. Global kernel variables, must have `k` prefix.
 3. After the `k` prefix, module/file name can be placed, in lower case.
 4. After the `k` prefix and the module name, a `_` separates the actual variable name.
-5. Static global variables with file scope, should begin with `s_`.
+5. Static variables are not marked with `k` or any other prefix.
+Such prefixes only cause to make the code dirty.

    Example:
    ```